 All the topics from the UPSC Sociology optional syllabus don’t carry the same weightage.
 Some topics are more important than others.
 However, candidates must give equal attention to each topic.
 Below we have highlighted the most important topics in the Sociology optional syllabus for UPSC.

 Important Topics in Paper-1 of the UPSC Sociology Optional Syllabus

 Sociological Thinkers (Unit-IV) is one of the most important topics here.
-Among all the thinkers Marx, Durkheim & Weber have the maximum weightage.
-In the Social Institutions, questions are asked mostly from the units of family and religion.
+Among all the thinkers, Marx, Durkheim & Weber have the maximum weightage.
+In Social Institutions, questions are asked mostly from the units of family and religion.

 Preparation Strategy for UPSC Sociology Syllabus

 The Sociology Optional Syllabus for UPSC is divided into 2 papers, and to score well in both papers candidate must follow a proper preparation strategy.
 Here we have provided proper planning to cover the Sociology optional UPSC syllabus in the best possible way.

 - Analyze the syllabus- The aspirant must go through the Sociology Optional Syllabus for UPSC to understand each and every topic and sub-topic.
 Download the UPSC Sociology syllabus PDF and keep a copy with yourself while preparing for this subject.

 - Refer to UPSC's previous year's question papers after mugging up the UPSC Sociology optional syllabus to know the nature of the question and the pattern of the questions.